Milton Keynes: Social impact investment - innovations and financial incentives

 Chair: Alexander Boswell DL, Vice Lord Lieutenant of Buckinghamshire, President of MK Community Foundation

-Panel: Larry Sullivan, Founder and Chair, COINS Foundation; Jim Clifford, Partner, Bates Wells Braithwaite Advisory and Bates Wells Braithwaite Impact; Andrew Croft, CEO, CAN Invest; David Bartram, Head of Ventures, UnLtd.
+Panel: Larry Sullivan, Founder and Chair, COINS Foundation; Jim Clifford, Partner, Bates Wells Braithwaite Advisory and Bates Wells Braithwaite Impact; Andrew Croft, CEO, CAN Invest; David Bartram, Director of Ventures, UnLtd.

 Philanthropy Impact would like to thank RSM UK for generously hosting this event, and our sponsors:Coutts, Handelsbanken, RSM, Shoosmiths and WHIreland due to whom this event is free